-- 1. The character of outstanding natural features and landscapes is at risk from inappropriate subdivision, use and development. - 2.
-Locally distinctive and valued natural features, landscapes and townscapes could be adversely affected by inappropriate subdivision, land use and development.
+- NFL-I1 The character of outstanding natural features and landscapes is at risk from inappropriate subdivision, use and development. - NFL-12 Locally distinctive and valued natural features, landscapes and townscapes could be adversely affected by inappropriate subdivision, land use and development.

-- Objective 1: Invercargill's outstanding natural features and landscapes are identified and protected from inappropriate subdivision, use and development. - Objective 2: Invercargill's locally distinctive and valued natural features and landscapes are identified and appropriately managed. - Objective 3: The special outstanding natural features and landscapes of the Otatara area are protected from inappropriate subdivision, use and development.
+- NFL-01 Invercargill's outstanding natural features and landscapes are identified and protected from inappropriate subdivision, use and development. - NFL-02 Invercargill's locally distinctive and valued natural features and landscapes are identified and appropriately managed. - NFL-03 The special outstanding natural features and landscapes of the Otatara area are protected from inappropriate subdivision, use and development.

+NFL-P1 Criteria for Identification:

-- Policy 1 Criteria for identification: To identify and assess Invercargill's outstanding landscapes and natural features, and locally distinctive and valued natural features and landscapes, using the following criteria:
+To identify and assess Invercargill's outstanding landscapes and natural features, and locally distinctive and valued natural features and landscapes, using the following criteria:

-- (A) Natural science factors.
+- 1. Natural science factors

-- (B) Aesthetic values.
+- 2. Aesthetic values

-- (C) Expressiveness.
+- 3. Expressiveness

-- (D) Transient values.
+- 4. Transient values

-- (E) The extent to which the values are shared or recognised.
+- 5. The extent to which the values are shared or recognised

-- (F) Value to the tangata whenua.
+- 6. Value to the tangata whenua

-- (G) Historical associations.
+- 7. Historical associations

-- (H) The presence of water including in seas, lakes, rivers, and streams.
+- 8. The presence of water including sea, lakes, rivers, and streams

-- (I) Vegetation (indigenous and exotic).
+- 9. Vegetation (indigenous and exotic)

-- (J) Wild or scenic values.
+- 10. Wild or scenic values

-- (K) The extent to which landscape values have already been modified by subdivision, use and/or development.
+- 11. The extent to which landscape values have already been modified by subdivision, use and/or development.

-- (A) "Natural science factors" include the geological, topographical, ecological and dynamic components of the landscape. - (B) "Aesthetic values" includes memorability and naturalness. - (C) "Expressiveness" refers to how obviously the landscape demonstrates the formative processes which helped to create it. - (D) "Transient values" includes such features as the occasional presence of wildlife, or its values, at certain times of the day or of the year.
+- 1. 'Natural science factors' include the geological, topographical, ecological and dynamic components of the landscape. - 2.
+'Aesthetic values' includes memorability and naturalness. - 3.
+'Expressiveness' refers to how obviously the landscape demonstrates the formative processes which helped to create it. - 4.
+'Transient values' includes such features as the occasional presence of wildlife, or its values, at certain times of the day or of the year. - 5.
+'The extent to which the values are shared or recognised' refers to the relationship between people and 'place' and acknowledges the strong affinity people sometimes have with places that have special significance to them. - 6.
+'Value to tangata whenua' refers to the special relationship that the Māori people have with places, often featured in legend.

-- (E) "The extent to which the values are shared or recognised" refers to the relationship between people and "place" and acknowledges the strong affinity people sometimes have with places that have special significance to them. - (F) "Value to tangata whenua" refers to the special relationship that the Māori people have with places, often featured in legend. - (G) "Historical associations" refers to anything of historic significance to any cultural group. - (H) "The presence of water including in seas, lakes, rivers, and streams" recognises the contribution of water bodies to the amenity of an area, and the interrelationship between activities that take place on land and the adjoining water areas. - (I) "Vegetation (indigenous and exotic)" includes natural bush areas, plantation forestry and landscaped area. - (J) "Wild or scenic values" include those in their natural state and also those which have been modified by human activity. - (K) "The extent to which landscape values have already been modified" recognises that high values can still be maintained, or even created, as a consequence of human activity. - Policy 2 Identification and characterisation of outstanding natural features and landscapes: To identify the following as Invercargill's outstanding features and landscapes, as delineated on the District Planning Maps: - (A) Areas of Significant Indigenous Biodiversity Within The Otatara Zone. - (B) Bluff Hill (Motupohue). - (C) The Three Sisters/Ōmaui area. - (D) Bluff Dune System. - (E) The Awarua Wetlands. - (F) The New River Estuary. - (G) Bluff Harbour/Awarua Bay. - (H) Sandy Point. - (I) Oreti Beach. - (J) Lake Murihiku.
+- 7. 'Historical associations' refers to anything of historic significance to any cultural group. - 8.
+'The presence of water including sea, lakes, rivers, and streams' recognises the contribution of water bodies to the amenity of an area, and the interrelationship between activities that take place on land and the adjoining water areas. - 9.
+'Vegetation (indigenous and exotic)' includes natural bush areas, plantation forestry and landscaped areas. - 10.
+'Wild or scenic values' include those in their natural state and also those which have been modified by human activity. - 11.
+'The extent to which landscape values have already been modified' recognises that high values can still be maintained, or even created, as a consequence of human activity.

+NFL-P2 Identification and Characterisation of Outstanding Natural Features and Landscapes:

+To identify the following as Invercargill's outstanding features and landscapes, as delineated on the District Planning Maps:

+- 1. Areas of Significant Indigenous Biodiversity within the Otatara Zone

+- 2. Bluff Hill (Motupōhue)

+- 3. Three Sisters/Ōmaui area

+- 4. The Bluff Dune System

+- 5. Awarua Wetlands

+- 6. New River Estuary

+- 7. Bluff Harbour/Awarua Bay

+- 8. Sandy Point

+- 9. Oreti Beach

+- 10. Lake Murihiku.

-Explanation: These areas have been identified to be outstanding natural features and landscapes on the basis of an analysis using the criteria set out in Policy 1.
+These areas have been identified to be outstanding natural features and landscapes on the basis of an analysis using the criteria set out in NFL-P1.